chtyim/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 determine which node was executed more frequently and when.
 You can retrieve the token values that were added by a specific node in the workflow to debug the flow of execution.

+When the action is started by the Workflow, it always receives non-null instance of the WorkflowToken.
+However MapReduce and Spark programs can also be started directly, in that case the WorkflowToken received from the context of the program would be null.
+Since custom actions always run by the Workflow, they always receive the non-null WorkflowToken instance.

 Scope
 -----
 Two scopes |---| *System* and *User* |---| are provided for workflow keys.
 CDAP adds keys